aggads/Electron-Workshop/README.md

 **If Some script is missing or not found**

+> Try to delete and re install the node module folder : "sudo rm -rf node_modules && sudo npm i --save" and don't forget the"sudo audit fix"

+**Npm start for web preview doesn't work ?**

-> Try this : npm install npm@latest -g
+> Remplace the start script whit this : "node node_modules/react-scripts/scripts/start.js"